shane-tomlinson/AFrame-JS/README.markdown

 -----------------------

-AFrame is an MVC library that aims to provide a foundation for developing applications in Javascript using the same methodologies other languages have been using for years.
+AFrame is a Javascript MVC library that aims to provide a foundation for developing applications in Javascript using the same methodologies other languages have been using for years.
 This is NOT another DOM manipulation library.
 There are plenty of DOM manipulation libraries (jQuery, MooTools, Prototype, Dojo, YUI), other libraries that provide hundreds of widgets (Dojo, YUI, Sencha Labs) and others that shield you from writing Javascript (Cappachino).
 But why?